FirebaseExtended/emberfire/README.md

 ## Development

-Use grunt to build and lint the code:
+If you would like to build EmberFire from the source, use grunt to build and lint the code:

 ```bash
 # Install Grunt and development dependencies